bikemap/maplibre-pod/README.md

 ## Description

-This package turns the MapLibre Metal edition into a pod, allowing it to depended on by other pods, like Mapvox navigation.
+This package turns the MapLibre Metal edition into a pod, allowing it to depended on by other pods, like Mapbox navigation.
+This branch includes a version which uses metal on simulator to prevent bugs, but uses pure MapLibre on device, which performs way better (smoother map scrolling)

 ## Requirements